haithanhp/mixconv_pytorch/README.md

 This repo is the pytorch implementation of the paper from Google: [MixConv: Mixed Depthwise Convolutional Kernels](https://arxiv.org/pdf/1907.09595.pdf)

-This code mimics the implementation from offical repo in Tensorflow (https://github.com/tensorflow/tpu/tree/master/models/official/mnasnet/mixnet)
+This code mimics the implementation from the offical repo in Tensorflow (https://github.com/tensorflow/tpu/tree/master/models/official/mnasnet/mixnet)

 ### Dependencies
 [PyTorch > v1.0.0](http://pytorch.org/)